JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 It is a generic PubSub library which enables us to implement a publish-subscribe pattern in our Elixir applications.

-It supports distribution by default (pusblishing and subscribing between erlang nodes) and multiple backends including Redis.
+It supports distribution by default (publishing and subscribing between erlang nodes) and multiple backends including Redis.

-Eventhough it explicitly says it is made for the Phoenix framework, it doesn't have any phoenix-related dependencies and can be used on its own.
+Even-though it explicitly says it is made for the Phoenix framework, it doesn't have any phoenix-related dependencies and can be used on its own.

 Also we know Phoenix has been battle tested, so we can be sure Phoenix PubSub too!